Going without salt can sometimes be a challenge. Here is some of the advice I share with my clients.

 Other options are lemon zest and lime zest (preferably organic).

-Lastly, kelp granules might be helpful.
+Also, kelp granules might be helpful.
 They may add a “fish flavor”, so it may not be desirable in all dishes.
 Also, try not to overindulge, as too much kelp can add unneeded iodine to your system.

 Your tastebuds can neuro adapt over time.
 By using less and less added salt in your foods, you will eventually grow new tastebuds and be able to detect even the natural salt found in leafy greens and celery.

 It is not your fault that you are craving things like salt.
 Your taste buds have been hijacked by the food industry.
 Nutritionists hate high-sodium foods.
-Even the mayor of New York City wants you to eat less salt.
+Even the former mayor of New York City wanted you to eat less salt.
 But how come the industry hasn’t been able to significantly reduce the salt-content of their foods?

 Salt is as essential to the food industry as water.
 First, it fixes a lot of the problems that occur because foods are processed.
 Cornflakes lose their metallic taste with salt.
 Crackers without salt are bitter, soggy, and stick to the roof of the mouth.
 In bread making, salt keeps the machinery from gumming up.
 Salt makes food last longer on the shelves.